gundb/panic-server/README.md

 	 - **Browsers:** sounds easy in practice, but the browser is a place filled with pain and misery that makes that a really hard thing.
 Please tell me if you've got a better idea than `window.onerror` :pray:

- - Implement an underlying `Client` interface that the ClientList builds on.
-The idea is to separate concerns and abstract the transport layer, UIDs, and job runners.

 ## Support
 If you have questions or ideas, we'd love to hear them!
 Just swing by our [gitter channel](https://gitter.im/amark/gun) and ask for @PsychoLlama or @amark.
 We're usually around :wink: